 Mankind is very adept in finding engineering and technological solutions.
 The London of the future will find more efficient ways to harvest and store different form of renewable energy.
 The whole city may one day be covered with photovoltaic cells adapted to maximise the harvesting of solar energy through London’s cloudy skies.
 Kinetic energy may be captured and utilised to power equipment as people and vehicles move around the City.
 Energy from magnets and even noise may well form part of the solution.
 Londoners are likely to be making use of the energy stored in the tidal Thames.

 Over the next century London will continue to grow and people will become more reliant on, and their lives more interwoven with, technology.
 Goods may be moved around in the air as ground space dwindles, and more areas are pedestrianized to cope with the rising population.
 Car ownership will be very low as driverless cars are called upon to take people where they need to go.

 Smart technology is likely to play a large part in a future London making air pollution visible in the street.
 Technology will help develop solutions to London’s poor air quality but it may also bring problems, as any new devices will need to be powered.
 We need energy that’s generated without combustion so London finally gets the clean air it deserves.

 Ruth Calderwood is writing in a personal capacity.
 This article does not necessarily reflect the views of the City of London Corporation.

 Learn more about how cities around the world are tackling their pollution problems in The City is Ours, a free major exhibition at the Museum of London until January 2018.

-From the Great Stink to Oxford Street smog, what can the history of air pollution tell us about the future of London's lungs?
+From the Great Stink to Oxford Street smog and 'pea-soupers' to the Clean Air Act, what can the history of air pollution tell us about the future of London's lungs?

 What will London's transport look like in 2100?
 Will we drive in robot cars, cycle in the sky, or be stuck in endless traffic?